 One of the more complex issues associated with measuring a clock’s performance is determining and then presenting the clock with appropriate noise voltages and currents.
 This is a major shortcoming in some of the recently published articles on the subject[i].

 The large 2MHz signal from the LM317 seen in Figure 2 is due to the control loop of the regulator and the impedance of the wall adapter, including the impedance of its output wires and connector.
-The custom designed regulator, offering 50dB PSRR at 2MHz, as well as a much higher bandwidth, rejects most of this input noise signal.
+The custom-designed regulator, offering 50dB PSRR at 2MHz, as well as much higher bandwidth, rejects most of this input noise signal.

 In Figure 4 the J2111A current pulse is connected to the input of the linear regulator.
-The finite impedance of the wall adapter transforms the current signal to a voltage spectrum, which then passes through the linear regulator via PSRR and on to the clock, producing jitter.
+The finite impedance of the wall adapter transforms the current signal to a voltage spectrum, which then passes through the linear regulator via PSRR and onto the clock, producing a jitter.
 The addition of the capacitor reduces the impedance, and therefore, the noise voltage to the clock.
-It is important to be sure that the capacitor does not resonate with inductors, beads or other circuit reactances that can result in high Q resonances, which would increase the noise level at the clock.
+It is important to be sure that the capacitor does not resonate with inductors, beads, or other circuit reactances that can result in high Q resonances, which would increase the noise level at the clock.

 In order to assure the validity and also determine the measurement limitations, the displayed average noise level (DANL) is shown in Figure 6.
 The noise floor is approximately -143 dBc and the corresponding jitter is 441fS.

-We have shown via a simple measurement that clock jitter is sensitive to noise levels present at the clock’s power supply terminals.
+We have shown via a simple measurement that the clock is sensitive to the power supply jitter.
 We have also demonstrated that the finite non-zero impedance levels at the input and output of the regulator can greatly contribute to the clock jitter as a result of an external stimulus.
 While the PSRR of the linear regulator is the key term in the clock jitter sensitivity, all of the other terms also need to be considered.

 A few essential design guidelines for providing power to a clock or LNA are: